kazeera/ODD-BLOBS/README.md

 ## table1.json

-Contains sequential regions along the fiber trace.

-Each object corresponds to a region:
+Contains sequential regions along the fiber trace, where each object corresponds to one region:

 * forkOpen
 * replicated